Non-archimedean quantum K-invariants: Introduction

 The list of Kontsevich-Manin axioms as in \cite[\S 4.3]{Lee_Quantum_K-theory_I} holds also for the non-archimedean quantum K-invariants, which are immediate consequences of \cref{thmintro:properties_of_quantum_K-invariants}.
 We do not repeat those axioms here, as the properties above with respect to elementary operations on A-graphs are more fundamental properties of the invariants.

 In the final section of this paper, we take advantage of the flexibility of our derived approach to introduce a generalized type of quantum K-invariants that allow not only simple incidence conditions for marked points, but also incidence conditions with multiplicities.
 They satisfy a list of properties parallel to \cref{thmintro:properties_of_quantum_K-invariants}.
 To the best of our knowledge, such invariants are not yet considered in the literature, even in algebraic geometry.
-We expect them to have intriguing relations with some K-theoretic version of logarithmic Gromov-Witten invariants (see \cite{Chen_Stable_logarithmic_maps_I,Chen_Stable_logarithmic_maps_II,Gross_Logarithmic_Gromov-Witten_invariants}).
+If the incidence condition at a marked point $p$ is given by a divisor $D\subset X$, then for curves without components mapping into $D$, the multiplicity condition imposes simply an order of tangency at $p$ with respect to $D$.
+This is compatible with the ideas of relative Gromov-Witten invariants (\cite{Ionel_Relative_Gromov-Witten_invariants,Li_A_degeneration_formula}), logarithmic Gromov-Witten invariants (\cite{Chen_Stable_logarithmic_maps_I,Abramovich_Stable_logarithmic_maps_II,Gross_Logarithmic_Gromov-Witten_invariants}) as well as logarithmic quantum K-theory (\cite{Chou_The_log_product_formula}).
+Nevertheless, the exact relations are intriguing, and the situation becomes more complicated for curves with components mapping into $D$.
+Furthermore, our theory with multiplicities applies not only to divisors, but also to arbitrary lci subvarieties.

 All of our constructions and statements in \cref{sec:stable_maps,sec:geometry_of_derived_stable_maps,sec:quantum_K-invariants,sec:multiplicities} carry over almost verbatim to algebraic geometry, which provide alternative constructions and proofs of the algebraic quantum K-theory by Lee \cite{Lee_Quantum_K-theory_I}.
 We remark that the derived approach towards Gromov-Witten theory in algebraic geometry dates back to Kontsevich \cite{Kontsevich_Enumeration} and Ciocan-Fontanine-Kapranov \cite{Ciocan-Fontanine_Virtual_fundamental_classes} using dg-manifolds, a precursor of derived algebraic geometry.
 The derived stack of stable maps are later studied by Toën \cite{Toen_Higher_and_derived_stacks,Toen_Derived_algebraic_geometry,Toen_Operations_on_derived_moduli_spaces_of_branes}, Schürg-Toën-Vezzosi \cite{Schurg_Dervied_algebraic_geometry_determinants} and Mann-Robalo \cite{Mann_Brane_actions,Mann_Gromov-Witten_theory}.
 Nevertheless, the geometric relations as in \cref{thm:geometric_relations} have never really been proved, even in algebraic geometry.